 No matter what system or technology you use for your multiple projects, keep separate checklists and check-ins for each independent project (this works particularly well if you divide projects by folder or heading).
 This will help match each project to its individual contractual obligations and hold particular teams and employees accountable for their actions.
 Do not use the same template for every project, or leave all your inputs as one long list of data.

 Multiple site projects work best with proper delegation.
 No, you cannot be in every place at once so find skilled supervisors and project managers who can manage the details, and give them the authority necessary to make on-site decisions using the information they have.

-Expanding projects require expanded talent, so you may have to go through a few more hiring rounds to find the right kind of talent for the job.
+Expanding projects to multiple locations requires expanded talent, so you may have to go through a few more hiring rounds to find the right kind of talent for the job.